©2024 Alyssa Merlini

 OB003 → Symbiocenic Game of Fungi

-As the project evolves, it invites contemplation on the balance between structure and fragility, permanence and transience, within both the material and the object itself.
+As the work evolves, it invites reflection on the balance between structure and fragility, permanence and transience, within both the material and the object itself.

-In this process, I am not the designer, the mushrooms are.
-I only listen, adapt, and provide what they demand, trusting that the outcome will reveal itself in its own time.
+In this process, I am not the designer; the mushrooms are.
+My role is to listen, adapt, and provide what they require, trusting that the outcome will reveal itself in its own time.

 Speculative visualization of Symbiocenic Game of Fungi, December 2024